Future Talent

 Tuition: $4,000

-We will offer two NeuroAcademy scholarships for a tuition waiver.
+We will offer one NeuroAcademy scholarships for a tuition waiver for each session.
 To apply, compose a 500 word essay describing your financial need and submit your essay when you register

 Step 1 – Registration and Payment Form